psilvaricardo/React/ReactCG2021/README.md

 * `hello-world`: This is just a simple project that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is using a pre-configured webpack build for development.
 * `react-complete-guide` This project is part of sections 3 to 7 and is being used to understand the base features and syntax of React.
+* `burger-builder-basic` This project is part of section 8 and it is the first 'real app' on its basic version to demostrate how to use all the features and syntax of React reviewed so far in this course.
+* `http-ajax-examples` This project is part of section 9 and it is an aplication on its basic version to demostrate how to use Axios and some of its features so you can reach out to the Web.

 # JS Array Functions